-Their perennial programme, «Musiqu’en Cité(s)» in Marseille, may be the place the ensemble calls home, but the musicians of «Des Équilibres» have never stopped travelling, with visits to Cambodia and Myanmar in 2013 being followed by subsequent journeys to Germany, Hungary, Canada, Russia, Turkey, Albania, Algeria and Morocco.
-In 2018, a series of concerts took the ensemble to Israel, Italy, Spain and Malta.
+Although the “Musiqu’en Cité(s)” festival in Marseilleis is considered to be the home of the Ensemble, the musicians never stopped travelling: Cambodia and Myanmar in 2013, followed by journeys to Germany, Hungary, Canada, Russia, Turkey, Albania, Algeria and Morocco.
+In 2018, a series of concerts brought the Ensemble to Israel, Italy, Spain and Malta.